KejPi/AbracaDABra/README.md

 Application is based on Qt6 cross-platform software development framework and can run on any platform supported by Qt6.
 Prebuilt binaries are released for Windows, MacOS (both Intel and Apple Silicon) and Linux x86-64 (AppImage).
 AbracaDABra can run also under Linux AARCH64 (ARM64) for example on Raspberry Pi 4.
+ArchLinux users can install AbracaDABra from <a href="https://aur.archlinux.org/packages/abracadabra">AUR</a>.

 <img width="1634" alt="Snímek obrazovky 2022-06-28 v 22 32 25" src="https://user-images.githubusercontent.com/6438380/176279785-1e212201-3c1d-428f-9416-b1b0b464238b.png">